Kajhol/Kajhol/README.md

 As a student at **Politechnika Śląska**, I combine academic fundamentals (Algorithms, C++) with modern development practices.
 Currently, I am deeply invested in the **Generative AI** space, building tools that bridge the gap between complex technology and everyday business needs

-My goal isn't just to write code—it's to deliver solutions that save time and optimize workflows
+My goal isn't just to write code.
+I want to deliver solutions that save time and optimize workflows

 **🏃 Personal:** I am a **marathon finisher**.
 I believe that engineering requires the same mindset as long-distance running: consistency, resilience, and the determination to reach the finish line, no matter the distance